oceanprotocol/docs/discover/faq.md

 All 1.41 Billion Ocean have been [minted](https://blog.oceanprotocol.com/control-over-the-ocean-contract-to-be-revoked-soon-overview-6c5b15be2db) with approximately 700 million Ocean in circulation.
 The remaining 51% of the supply is earmarked on an emission schedule identical to Bitcoin's emission mechanism, including the 4-year half-life.

+((the answer is duplicate to the question "Where can I find information about the tokenomics and economic aspects of the Ocean Protocol project?" in the 533 line and i think we should remove this  and keep the one which sounds more professional )
 </details>

 <details>